microscaler/tinkerbell/docs/mdbook/src/whitepapers/Tinkerbell_Concept.md

 ## 🛠️ **5.
 Deployment within Microscaller FAR (Firecracker VMs)**

-* Each **Firecracker VM instance** runs one long-lived tinkerbell process, fully sandboxed.
+* Each **Firecracker VM instance** runs one long-lived tiffany process, fully sandboxed.
 * The VM exposes REST/gRPC over a network socket (for secure remote access).
 * The filesystem socket interface is exposed only inside the VM (for local CLI interactions).